ExpressionEngine/coilpack-docs/docs/advanced/addons/graphql.md

 ## GraphQL Type

 You will need to create a new class to represent the return type for your query.
+This will involve giving the type a unique name and listing out the fields that will be returned along with their types.

 ```php
 use GraphQL\Type\Definition\Type;